AdobeDocs/experience-manager-65.en/help/forms/using/create-templates-print-web.md

 ### Create XDP template using Forms Designer {#create-xdp-template-using-forms-designer}

-Based on the [use case](/forms/using/create-your-first-interactive-communication.md) and [anatomy](/forms/using/planning-interactive-communications.md), create the following subforms in the XDP template:
+Based on the [use case](/help/forms/using/create-your-first-interactive-communication.md) and [anatomy](/help/forms/using/planning-interactive-communications.md), create the following subforms in the XDP template:

 * Bill Details: Includes a document fragment
 * Customer Details: Includes a document fragment
 * Bill Summary: Includes a document fragment
 * Summary: Includes a document fragment (Charges subform) and a chart (Charts subform)
-* Itemised Calls: Includes a table (layout fragment)
+* Itemized Calls: Includes a table (layout fragment)
 * Pay Now: Includes an image
 * Value Added Services: Includes an image